Consumer Medicine Information

 You may need to read it again.

-Metoprolol Tartrate belongs to a group of medicines called beta- blockers.
+belongs to a group of medicines called beta-blockers.

-Arrhythmias may be caused by a number of factors, including some heart diseases, an overactive thyroid gland, or chemical
+Arrhythmias may be caused by numerous factors, including some heart diseases, an overactive

-imbalances.
-Also, after a heart attack there is a chance of developing arrhythmias.
+thyroid gland or chemical imbalances.
+After a heart attack there is also a chance

 When you must not be given it